daisvke/ft_otp/README.md

 # ft_otp

 ## Description
 This program allows you to securely store an initial password in an encrypted file and generate a new TOTP (Time-based One-Time Password) every time it is requested.
-It provides both a CLI (Command Line Interface) and a GUI (Graphical User Interface) version.
+It provides both a CLI (Command Line Interface) and a GUI (Graphical User Interface) version made with Qt Creator.

 ---